Rationing: Second World War

 Rationing was also introduced to a number of British dominions, and colonies, with rationing of clothing imposed in Australia, from 12 June 1942, and certain foodstuffs from 1943.
 Canada rationed tea, coffee, sugar, butter and mechanical spares, between 1942 and 1947.
 The Cochin, Travancore and Madras states, of British India elected to ration grain between the fall of 1943 and spring 1944.
-Egypt introduced a ration card-based subsidy of essential foodstuffs in 1945 that has persisted into the 21st century.
+Egypt introduced a ration card-based subsidy of essential foodstuffs in 1945.
 New Zealand rationing in began in 1942 and was abolished on most foods in 1948, but continued on butter until 1950.

+Similarly rationing was introduced across the Japanese empire, as commodities such as rice became scarce in territories, after the destruction of the transport infrastructure that once served colonies.

 Many countries had gasoline rationing that determined how much gasoline could be filled in a fuel tank, depending on whether the driver was essential to the war effort.
-An example rationing system is the following: